Unwrappables and Constraints

 non-differentiable or could lead to vanishing gradient during optimization.

-We intend the following usage of the unwrap
+We intend the following usage of the unwrap and apply methods:

-: Identical functionality to an klax.Unwrappable
+unwrap: Identical functionality to an klax.Unwrappable.

 Use this for the implementation of constraints that are differentiable